Natalia Lafourcade: 2015–2017: Hasta la Raíz

-Her next album, Hasta La Raíz, was released in March 2015.
+Her next album, Hasta la Raíz, was released in March 2015.
 "Nunca Es Suficiente", the first single off the album, was released on 10 February.
-The track "Hasta La Raíz" was No. 5 of the Viral 50 Global Spotify Chart and No. 1 on the Viral 50 México chart.
+The track "Hasta la Raíz" was No. 5 of the Viral 50 Global Spotify Chart and No. 1 on the Viral 50 México chart.
 It is with this album that, in the sixteenth version of the Latin Grammys, it won the awards for "Song of the Year", "Best Alternative Song", and "Record of the Year" for "Hasta la Raíz", and "Best Alternative Music Album" and "Best Engineered Album".

 She performed on the NPR Music Tiny Desk series on 27 October 2017.
-In the first month of its presence on YouTube, it had been viewed more than 1,350,000 times.
-As of 25 August 2019 that same video had been viewed over 8,671,800 times.
+In the video's first month on YouTube, it was viewed more than 1,350,000 times.
+As of 25 February 2024, that same video has been viewed over 30,407,169 times.

-2017–2018: Musas I and II and hiatus
+2017–2018: Musas, Vol. 1, Vol. 2 and hiatus

-On 5 May 2017, Natalia Lafourcade presented her new album, Musas, accompanied by Los Macorinos, old-school musicians who previously worked with artists like Chavela Vargas.
+On 5 May 2017, Natalia Lafourcade presented her new album, Musas, Vol. 1, accompanied by Los Macorinos, old-school musicians who previously worked with artists like Chavela Vargas.
 The album's first single, "Tú Sí Sabes Quererme", reached 22 million streams on Spotify in the first two months of its release.
 In this album, Lafourcade takes up the trend that began in Hasta la Raíz of paying homage to the authors who have influenced her musical career.
 The album was certified gold in Mexico for exceeding 30,000 sales.

 From 19 to 30 August, she toured Argentina, called the "Tú Sí Sabes Argentina" tour, with overwhelming success: Córdoba, Rosario, Buenos Aires, La Plata, Mar del Plata, and Mendoza were witness scenes of a walk through the music of Mexico and other regions in the Americas.
-On this occasion, the stages that received her were strongly attended, including two fully-sold presentations at La Trastienda Club and the famous "Ballena Azul" concert hall at the CCK Centro Cultural Néstor Kirchner, which left a large number of fans outside since tickets were sold out in fifteen minutes.
+On this occasion, the stages that received her were strongly attended, including two sold-out presentations at La Trastienda Club and the famous "Ballena Azul" concert hall at the CCK Centro Cultural Néstor Kirchner, which left a large number of fans outside since tickets were sold out in fifteen minutes.

 At the end of 2017, Lafourcade participated in the original music for Disney-Pixar's film Coco, playing two versions of the song, "Recuérdame" in Spanish and "Remember Me" in English.
 For the Mexican and Latin American version, she interpreted a solo version that did not appear in the film, but was included on the album.
 The final version was that of Carlos Rivera.
-In the U.S. version, Lafourcade interprets the song together with American musician, Miguel, being the main theme.
-This version won the Oscar for "Best Original Song".
+In the U.S. version, Lafourcade interprets the song together with American musician Miguel, being the main theme.
+This version won the Oscar for Best Original Song.